Basic-Wizard/Demultiplez/Assignment-the-first/Answers.md

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode
 5. High level functions.
 For each function, be sure to include:
     1. Description/doc string
-demultiplexes multiplexed illumina reads and removes index hopped and unmatched reads
     2. Function headers (name and parameters)
     3. Test examples for individual functions
     4. Return statement